GoogleChrome/web.dev/src/site/content/en/lighthouse-pwa/redirects-http/index.md

 Lighthouse changes the page's URL to HTTP, loads the page, and then waits for the event from the [Chrome Remote Debugging Protocol](https://github.com/ChromeDevTools/devtools-protocol) that indicates that the page is secure.
-If Lighthouse does not receive the event within 10 seconds, the audit fails.
+If Lighthouse doesn't receive the event within 10&nbsp;seconds, the audit fails.

 ## How to redirect HTTP traffic to HTTPS

 Once you've set up HTTPS,
-make sure that all unsecure HTTP traffic to your site is redirected to HTTPS.
+make sure that all unsecure HTTP traffic to your site is redirected to HTTPS:

-- Use canonical links in the head of your HTML page to help search engines figure out the best way to get to the page.
+- Use [canonical links](https://web.dev/canonical) in the head of your HTML page to help search engines figure out the best way to get to the page.
 - Configure your server to redirect HTTP traffic to HTTPS.
   See your server's documentation to figure out the best way to do this.